-Should you keep records?
+Should you monitor nests and keep records?

 You've done it!
 You've chosen a good project site.
 You've built boxes and located